DaWe1992/Applied_ML_Fundamentals/README.md

 specific topics.
 Please give me a hint, if you feel that some important resources are missing.
 I am happy to add them here.

 ## Data Exploration Project (4th Semester) <img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/crane.png" width="45px" height="40px">
-Please find the material for the project in the folder [05_project](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/05_project)
+Please find the material for the project in the folder [05_project](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/05_project).

+The material contains:
+* Organization and goals of the project
+* List of topic suggestions
+* Submission details
+* Grading details

 ## Additional Material <img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/bonus.png" width="80px" height="40px">
 Have a look at the following slides (unless stated otherwise, these slides are not relevant for the exam):